• Skip to primary navigation

 Our Strategic Priorities

-The Alliance’s 2026–2029 Strategy sets out six priorities that will guide our work over the next four years.
+The Alliance’s 2026–2028 Strategy sets out six priorities that will guide our work over the coming years.

 • Bring focus to quality of life for PALS and their community: We advocate more effectively to improve outcomes by understanding what people living with ALS/MND (PALS) and their community identify as important.